4H Contests Held During the Texas State Roundup

 Youth will relate information to knowledge or skills learned in the field of Agriculture and Natural Resources.
 Before entering this category, make sure the presentation does not fit any other related educational presentation category.
 Topics may include agronomy/crop production, farm and ranch economics, horticulture, meat science, shooting sports related fields and other ANR field of study.

-OPEN – FAMILY & COMMUNITY HEALTH
+OPEN – FAMILY & CONSUMER EDUCATION

 Youth will relate information or skills learned in the field of Family & Community Health.
 Before entering this category, make sure presentation does not fit any other related educational presentation category.
 Topics may include consumer life skills, food and nutrition, housing and home environment, and other FCH field of study.